dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

 :::caution

-You may also install the dependencies independently try
+You may also install the dependencies independently.
+Try:
 ```sh
 pip install dlt
 pip install s3fs
 ```
-so pip does not fail on backtracking
+so pip does not fail on backtracking.
 :::

+## Setup Guide

 ### 1. Initialize the dlt project